Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 * Configured Qumulo Core to use recursive change notifications by default
 * Enabled SMB multichannel by default
 * Added snapshot locking functionality by using the `qq` CLI
-* Made usability changes to event logging and the Web UI
+* Made usability changes to event logging and the Qumulo Core Web UI
 * Removed beta multitenancy REST APIs and `qq` CLI commands

 ## Qumulo Core 6.0.2